-- Highlights: Litchfield National Park, Batchelor, Berry Springs.
+- Highlights: Litchfield National Park, Batchelor and Berry Springs.

-- Best time to drive: From March to September is recommended, as this is when the humidity is at its lowest.
+- Best time to drive: From March to September is the recommended time to visit since this is when the humidity is at its lowest.
 Keep in mind that this is peak season.

-- Things to do: Batchelor Butterfly Farm and Pet Garden, Nina's Ark Wildlife Sanctuary, NT Adventure Park, Swim in Buley Hole and visit Wangi Falls, Berry Springs Waterhole.
+- Things to do: Batchelor Butterfly Farm and Pet Garden, Nina's Ark Wildlife Sanctuary, NT Adventure Park, Buley Hole, Wangi Falls and Berry Springs Waterhole.

 - Stay at: Litchfield Motel, Litchfield Tourist Park or Banyan Tree Batchelor.